Something went wrong

 INDICATION

-• Prevnar 20® is a vaccine approved for:
+• Prevnar 20® is a vaccine indicated for:

 • active immunization for the prevention of invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 8, 9V, 10A, 11A, 12F, 14, 15B, 18C, 19A, 19F, 22F, 23F, and 33F in individuals 6 weeks of age and older